 Please refer to their installation guide for how to download and install it (which is a pretty simple process).

 Note: If you have an older version installed, you may need to update it in order to enable Kubernetes support.

-Once installed, open Docker for Mac's preferences, go to the Kubernetes section, tick
+Once installed, open Docker Desktop's preferences, go to the Kubernetes section, tick

 Enable Kubernetes and save.